Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades initiated in hadronuclear interactions: Fermi -LAT data analysis

 After the threshold of the low state was fixed, we applied a moving average filter with a 6-day (three 2-day bins) window to the light curve in order to exclude transient threshold crossings.
-The time intervals in which the smoothed light curve exceeds the threshold were marked as belonging to the high state and excluded from the analysis.
-The low state intervals were merged into one \texttt{.fits} file with the \texttt{gtltsum} Fermi Science Tools utility\footnote{\url{https://raw.githubusercontent.com/fermi-lat/fermitools-fhelp/master/gtltsum.txt}} and used for spectral analysis.
-The obtained Fermi-LAT light curve with marked low and high states is presented in the upper panel of Fig.~\ref{fig:light_curve}.
+To make our low state selection more conservative, we considered the time intervals in which the smoothed light curve value or its actual value exceeds the threshold as belonging to the high state and excluded them from the analysis.
+The low state intervals were merged into one \texttt{.fits} file and used for spectral analysis.
+The obtained \textit{Fermi}-LAT light curve with marked low and high states is presented in the upper panel of Fig.~\ref{fig:light_curve}.
 In the lower panel of Fig.~\ref{fig:light_curve} the MAGIC light curve \citep{Acciari2018} is plotted for the observation nights identified by MAGIC Collaboration as belonging to the low state.
-We note that two of these items were identified by us as belonging to the high state (these are shown in red in the lower panel of Fig.~\ref{fig:light_curve}).
+We note that one of these items was identified by us as belonging to the high state (shown in red in the lower panel of Fig.~\ref{fig:light_curve}).